Wake Up Jeff!: Synopsis

 It's time to say goodbye.
 Jeff has fallen asleep again in his bed, so the Wiggles have one more dance.
-And then, yells the final "WAKE UP JEFF!" after they clap their hands three times.
+And then yell the final "WAKE UP JEFF!" after they clap their hands three times.

 The Wiggles are backstage.
 They have warmed up their singing voices by practicing "Rock-a-Bye Your Bear".
 They also have tucked their shirts and brushed their hair.
 Over by the side is Wags and Henry, Wags is polishing Henry's shoes.
 And at the last part, Greg knew that somebody was missing.
 Where's Jeff?
 Murray saw Jeff fallen asleep on a chair and told the Wiggles that he's asleep.
-They call the viewer to Wake up Jeff.
+They call the viewer to wake up Jeff.
 1, 2, 3, WAKE UP JEFF!
-Jeff arises and they're ready to go on stage for the concert and so they all ran out to the stage.
+Jeff arises and they are ready to go on stage for the concert and so they all ran out to the stage.